Sue Ieraci

-Sue Ieraci (born 1960) is an Australian doctor and emergency specialist with more than three decades’ experience in the public hospital system.
+Sue Ieraci (born 1960) is an Australian doctor and emergency medicine specialist with more than three decades’ experience in the Australian public hospital system.
 She is a vocal advocate for improvements in emergency medicine, how it is viewed in the hospital framework and patient-centred care.
-Ieraci is a member of the Executive of Friends of Science in Medicine and she strongly promotes evidence based medicine.
+Ieraci has been a member of the Executive of Friends of Science in Medicine and she strongly promotes evidence based medicine.

 Personal life

 Ieraci was born in Sydney in 1960 to parents who were both immigrants from the Calabrese town of Roccella Ionica.
 Her first language was Calabrese but both she and her older sister began to speak only English in their early school years.

 Ieraci is married with one daughter.

 Education

-She achieved high marks in both French and English at matriculation which gave her entrance to Medicine at Sydney University.
-She graduated in 1982, did an internship at St Vincent’s Hospital in Sydney then specialised in Emergency Medicine.
+After matriculation she gained entrance to Medicine at Sydney University.
+She graduated in 1983, did an internship at St Vincent’s Hospital in Sydney then specialised in Emergency Medicine.
 She completed her EM training in Sydney in 1990.